 Humdrum stuff about cowboys and Indians.

 To thoroughly screw up this cavalry-western, the idiot producers got drunk one day and cast the perennially incompetent Peter Graves as an army lieutenant in charge of a traveling garrison of soldiers transporting a female missionary across the dangerous Indian-infested territory.
-The only people dumber than Graves or those producers is the suckers who give me 'thumbs-down' on my review.
+The only people dumber than Graves or those producers is the suckers who don't like my review of this cow-pie flick.
 The truth hurts, doesn't it?

 Generic take on the western genre with a convenient Indian killing at the beginning of the film to get the hate started early.
 Beautiful Joan Taylor is miscast once again in a supporting role as an Indian.